joshuaboniface/supersensor2/README.md

 2. Replaced the SR602 PIR sensor with the AM312 PIR sensor.

-   The SR602 was, in my experience, prone to constant false misfirings even in completely empty rooms.
-In addition its orientation requirements are awkward (pins on the left or right side).
-While it's possible I just had a bad batch, this soured me significantly to these sensors, especially after reading many other similar reports around the internet.
+   The SR602 was, in my experience, prone to constant false misfirings and hard to enclose due to its shape.
+In addition its orientation is awkward (pins on the left or right side) which made building around it difficult.
+Thus, this sensor has been replaced with the nicer, more straight AM312 PIR design.
+This does add vertical height to the sensor but I consider this a good tradeoff, and think it looks neat.

-   Thus, this sensor has been replaced with the more reliable AM312.
-While the form factor fo the AM312 leaves a bit to be desired (sticking up by about 1cm more from the board), and in the end this sensor misfires just as much as the SR602, I've committed to the change.
+   Note that like all cheap PIRs, the AM312 is prone to misfiring if exposed.
+For this reason, [the case](/case) is recommended for any serious
+   PIR use-cases.

 3. Completely redesigned the custom PCB around the above sensor changes, which is now more compact in a 50x55mm almost-square configuration.